 Plastique Fantastique Twin Minigagarin

-Plastique Fantastique’s Twin Minigagarin will land at the Canberra Airport departures foyer, where travelers from all over the world can rest inside as if they have stopped over at a space station during their journey.
+Plastique Fantastique’s Twin Minigagarin has landed at the Canberra Airport departures foyer, where travelers from all over the world can rest inside as if they have stopped over at a space station during their journey.

 Twin Minigagarin investigates urban and social issues in a playful manner.